Anti-abortion activists march in Washington, buoyed by waning U.S. abortion access

 By Gabriella Borter

-WASHINGTON, Jan 21 (Reuters) - Anti-abortion advocates will take to the streets of Washington on Friday for the annual "March for Life," their mood boosted by recent state abortion restrictions and the possibility that the U.S. Supreme Court could soon upend long-held abortion rights.
+WASHINGTON, Jan 21 (Reuters) - Anti-abortion advocates gathered in Washington on Friday for the annual "March for Life," their mood boosted by recent state abortion restrictions and the possibility that the U.S. Supreme Court could soon upend the Roe v.
+Wade ruling that legalized abortion nationwide.

+Despite freezing temperatures, tens of thousands of anti-abortion activists assembled on the National Mall, bearing signs that read "I am the post-Roe generation" and "The future is anti-abortion."

-The march marks the 49th anniversary of Roe v.
-Wade, the 1973 Supreme Court case that established a woman's right to terminate a pregnancy before the fetus is viable, at around 24 weeks.
+The event marks the 49th anniversary of Roe v.
+Wade.
+But Friday's activists were optimistic that this would be the last march to occur before the overturn of the landmark 1973 ruling that established a woman's right to terminate a pregnancy before the fetus is viable, at around 24 weeks.

-The activists marching are optimistic this will be the event's last year with Roe v.
-Wade as the law of the land.
+Rachel Young, 19, came from northeastern Ohio with her fellow students at Franciscan University of Steubenville, a Roman Catholic school that sent several busloads of students on the 5-hour trip to Washington.

+Young said it was her third time attending the March but that it was a uniquely exciting occasion because of how close the Supreme Court is to overturning Roe.

 In December, the Supreme Court signaled its openness to overturning Roe during arguments for a case out of Mississippi.
 The conservative justices, like Samuel Alito and Brett Kavanaugh, indicated sympathy for Mississippi's 15-week abortion ban, which violates Roe's precedent.